Constructive and Actual Notice in Civil Lawsuits Differences

 When someone is being sued in a civil law case, he has a constitutional right to know about it so he can defend himself.
 The plaintiff—the individual who filed and initiated the lawsuit—can deliver this information in one of two ways: actual notice or constructive notice.

 In most cases, state law determines which method must be used.
+We'll look at actual notice first, then constructive notice.

 In many states, this type of notice must be achieved by a third party, typically a sheriff's officer or a private process server.
 The plaintiff cannot always personally serve the defendant himself.